inno-devops-labs/S24-core-course-labs/app_python/README.md

 If you have pulled it: `$ docker run -p 8000:8000 brutaljesus/devops_lab_2` Or if you have built it manually: `docker run -p 8000:8000 devops_lab_2`

+# Visits count

+This app counts the numbers of its visiting.
+You can get it be accessing `/visits` endpoint